Joining the Electronic Lien Program

 You must take the following steps to apply for the program:

-- Complete and submit the Electronic Lien Program Application (form VSA 78).
+- Electronically complete and save the Electronic Lien Program Application (form VSA-78).

 - Download the Electronic Lien and Title Program Agreement (form VSA-150).
 This document must be signed by the president or financial officer of your business, or by someone authorized to enter into agreements on their behalf.
 Such authorization must be documented on business letterhead with signature of the president or financial officer, as appropriate, and submitted with the Electronic Lien and Title Program Agreement.